-For training, the dataset was split into training and testing subsets, with 80\% of the data allocated for training and the remainder for testing.
+For training, the data set was split into training and testing subsets, with 80\% of the data allocated for training and the remainder for testing.
 The model was trained over 1000 epochs with a batch size of 64, balancing computational efficiency and convergence.
-A learning rate scheduler with StepLR was employed to dynamically adjust the learning rate, ensuring better convergence.
-During training, both training and validation losses were monitored to ensure the model's performance improved without overfitting.
-A residual plot showed that the prediction errors were well-distributed around zero, with no significant bias observed.
+A StepLR Learning Rate Scheduler was employed to dynamically adjust the learning rate, ensuring better convergence.
+During training, both training and validation losses were monitored to ensure that the model's performance improved without overfitting.
+A residual plot showed that the prediction errors were well distributed around zero, with no significant bias observed.
 The network architecture was defined using PyTorch's torch.nn.Module.
 The model parameters were updated iteratively using backpropagation, and gradients were computed using PyTorch's autograd functionality.
-After each epoch, the model was evaluated on the validation set to monitor generalization performance.
-The DNN demonstrated R$^{2}$ value of 0.995 and 0.906 for training and testing with MSE value of 0.009 and 0.182 indicating its effectiveness in predicting the average voltage of battery materials.
-The model's predictions closely matched the actual values (Figure \ref{fig:fig_4}), highlighting its ability to learn complex relationships between input features and the target variable.
+After each epoch, the model was evaluated on the validation set to monitor the generalization performance.
+The DNN demonstrated R$^{2}$ value of 0.995 and 0.906 for training and testing with a MSE value of 0.009 and 0.182 indicating its effectiveness in predicting the mean voltage of battery materials.
+The model predictions closely matched the actual values (Figure \ref{fig:fig_4}), highlighting its ability to learn complex relationships between the input features and the target variable.